Yuheshpandian/369-CSS-EFFECTS/README.md

 <br>

 ## ❔ **Reason for the name _(If you're interested)_**
-So I'm a crazy fan of the most underated Inventor/Engineer, *Nickolas Tesla*.
+So I'm a crazy fan of the most underrated Inventor/Engineer, *Nickolas Tesla*.
 I personally love his theories and inventions.
 His favorite number is `369`, and mine to.
 That is the sole reason for the name of this repository.

 <br>

 ## 📜 **License**

-This Open-Sorce Repository is [MIT](LICENSE) licensed.
+This Open-Source Repository is [MIT](LICENSE) licensed.

 <br>